30 Jun Housing the ‘Senior Tsunami’

 With redevelopment agencies shuttered in California, transforming Tahoe’s old housing stock has become even more of a challenge.
-When the Tahoe Senior Plaza opened in 1999, it already had a ten-year waiting list.
+When the Tahoe Senior Plaza, Tahoe’s only assisted living facility geared to adults 62 and older, opened in 1999, it already had a ten-year waiting list.

 “If you apply when you’re 62, you don’t get in until you’re 70,” Pillsbury says.